 We ate there a lot and were not disappointed: Great banana juices and spicy curry and noodles – the sambal fish is very good, too.
 You need to get there early in the day (before lunch) if you want to sample their rotis; they’re delicious.

-Malaysia & Borneo – You may also like:
+If you like Juara Beach, check out our East Malaysia & Borneo adventures.
+You may also like: